What is pneumonia?

 Older adults may have different, fewer, or milder symptoms, such as having no fever or having a cough with no mucus (a dry or nonproductive cough).
 The major sign of pneumonia in older adults may be a change in how clearly they think (confusion or delirium) or when a lung disease they already have gets worse.

 - In infants younger than 1 month of age, symptoms may include having little or no energy (lethargy), feeding poorly, grunting, or having a fever.

 - In children, symptoms of pneumonia are often the same as in adults.
-Your doctor will look for signs such as cough and a breathing rate over 60 breaths a minute.
+Your doctor will look for signs such as a cough and a faster breathing rate.